dillonforrest/startup/_posts/2014-11-24-is-starting-up-making-me-happy.md

 If I take a step back and look at the bigger picture, I can see that the whole journey could take years.
 Six weeks is nothing.
 I'm definitely being impatient.

 Each passing day with minimal results makes the impatience worse.
-How will the impatience be six months from now?
+How will the impatience be six months from now if I'm still unhappy with my results?

 # Loneliness from lack of professional identity

-Something I didn't fully comprehend before was that your work forms a huge part of your identity.
+Something I didn't fully comprehend before taking the leap was that your work forms a huge part of your identity.
 You might try hard to separate your work from the rest of your life, and you might resist allowing yourself to be labeled by your job.
 However, the rest of society will always find a way to identify you by your profession.

 I am unemployed, so I have no employer to create that identity for me.
 I have made zero dollars from my business attempt so far, so I can't honestly call myself an entrepreneur just yet.
 So what kind of professional identity do I have?

-If you don't pick your own professional identity, society will pick one for you.
+If you don't pick your own professional identity, society will pick one on your behalf.
 Choose for yourself before others choose for you.

 When I meet people now, and when the inevitable "what do you do" comes up, I jokingly say that I'm a starving artist.
 But really, I'm not sure what else to say without launching into the full story.
 Starving Artist might be the most reasonable answer to give if I'm not sure what else to say.